 II.
 Other Requirements

-e.
-Complete an Improving Postgraduate Learning (IPL) module on "Observing Intellectual Property and Copyright Law during Research".
+d.
+Complete an Improving Postgraduate Learning (IPL) module on "Observing Intellectual Property and Copyright Law during Research" offered by the Centre for Learning Enhancement And Research.
 This will be an online module and relevant information can be accessed from the website: http://www.cuhk.edu.hk/clear/prodev/ipl.html

 Job placement highlights